deveshm/connormcgarr.github.io/_posts/2020-05-02-pte-overwrites.md

     ]
 ```

-Secondly, we fetch the memory address of `nt!MiGetPteAddress+0x13` (_Note_- your offset from the kernel base to this function may be different!)
+Secondly, we fetch the memory address of `nt!MiGetPteAddress+0x13`
+> Note- your offset from the kernel base to this function may be different!

 ```python
 # Retrieving nt!MiGetPteAddress (Windows 10 RS1 offset)